Underknowledge/installation-scripts/pi-zero/initial_setup/readme.md

  instead of updating with the raspi-config script I like to run:
  `sudo apt-get update && sudo apt-get upgrade -y && sudo reboot`

+after your pi is restarted you can login with your new set password and run this 3 to 4 commands.
 ```
   $ curl
 https://raw.githubusercontent.com/Underknowledge/installation-scripts/master/pi-zero/initial_setup/enable-ssh-keys.sh > ~/enable-ssh-keys.sh